top of page

 1.

-Identify the problem causing disruption in your community
+Identify the problem or causing disruption in your community or identify an event you would like us to host with you.

 2.

 Call a meeting of concerned citizens to address the topic.
-Tell them they need to bring two things: Their specific concern about the issue and their idea for a way to address the concern.
-The meeting can be community-wide, by precinct, by neighborhood, or any other grouping that makes sense.
+Tell them they need to bring two things: Their specific concern about the issue and their idea for a way to address the concern through a selected event The meeting can be community-wide, by precinct, by neighborhood, or any other grouping that makes sense.

 3.

-For the moderators, have community leaders from both sides of the issue on stage.
-The moderators get to engage the audience by asking questions and sharing their thoughts on the concerns and ideas.
+For the moderators/hosts, have community leaders from both sides of the issue on stage or participating in the event.
+The audience or participants engage by asking questions, sharing their thoughts on the concerns and ideas, or experience an interactive situation that bridges the divides.
 They don’t debate or argue with each other!
-It is the citizens’ meeting-not theirs.
-They are there to listen, question, and contemplate out loud.ing that makes sense.
+They are there to listen, question, and contemplate out loud, and experience a new satiation.to help broaden their perspective.

 4.

-Let audience members step up to the front of the room to share their ideas.
-Make them feel like a “star” speaking to the other attendees, not just one of them when it is their turn to share.
+Let audience or members step up to share their ideas.
+Make them feel like a “star” speaking to the other attendees/participants, not just one of them when it is their turn to share.

 5.